philote/masks-newgeneration-unofficial/README.md

 - A sheet module created by Geekswordsman (https://gitlab.com/geekswordsman/masks-newgeneration-sheets) The current version is a merging of these modules' features, cleanup of the moves and bringing the module up to date with Foundry VTT versions and PbtA system versions.

-This module is a prerequisite for Masks: A New Generation Sheets (https://foundryvtt.com/packages/masks-newgeneration-sheets).
-This module can be used without that one, but it is a great module and is highly recommended.

 ![A screenshot of the Masks character sheet in light mode](images/screenshots/character-sheet_light.webp)

 ![A screenshot of the Masks character sheet in dark mode](images/screenshots/character-sheet_dark.webp)